Ihavefriend/Dungeon-crawler-in-python/README.md

-Making this game as a school project !!! will make a version in pygame later
+Making this as a school project !!! will make a version in pygame later (this is never happening)